BenjaminArmstrong/ps-petname/README.md

 ps-petname takes three parameters:
 - Number of words to use in the name (default is 3)
 - Separator to use (default is "-")
-- Whether to use the small, medium or large database (default is "large")

-## petname-builder
+## petname builders

+There are two "builder" scripts.

-petname-builder.ps1 is a script that pulls the source data from Dustin's repo and then creates the "small", "medium" and "large" variable files that can be dotsourced in.
+petname-variable-builder.ps1 is a script that pulls the source data from Dustin's repo and then creates the "small", "medium" and "large" variable files that can be dotsourced in.

+ps-petname-builder.ps1 creates the monolithic "ps-petname" that includes the database information in it as variables.
+The posted version of ps-petname.ps1 uses the medium database.

 ## Author